A1exger/Portfolio/IP.MPLS/Readme.md

 ### Why LDP Over RSVP-TE in This Lab?

 LDP was chosen for simplicity and to focus on VPN service delivery rather than traffic engineering.
 In production, RSVP-TE with explicit paths would be used for bandwidth guarantees and fast reroute (FRR).
-This is a planned extension of this lab.

 ### Router-on-a-Stick Trade-offs